-2.3 nbStop - Stop rule engine
+3.3 nbStop - Stop rule engine

 '''

 int nbStop(

-nbCELL context); // Context handle returned by nbStart
+nbCELL context); // Context handle

 Returns: Rule engine exit code

 '''

 The nbStop function closes files and releases memory allocated by NodeBrain.

 Warning: This routine is not yet fully implemented.
 It does not clean up the environment.
 Repeated calls to nbStart and nbStop will create a major memory leak.
 So, you should only call nbStart and nbStop once in your program for now.